 Dickinson's newest center abroad offers students the opportunity to study in two vibrant cities in Latin America's Andean region.
 Through this unique academic program students gain perspective into Ecuador's history and culture through a thoughtfully designed one-credit course that strengthens participants' oral and written skills in Spanish.
-Following four weeks in Ecuador, students move to Mendoza, Argentina where the academic program further cultivates students' linguistic abilities and understanding of Argentine history and culture through a one-credit course while enabling them to enroll directly in the equivalent of two credits at the university.
+Following four weeks in Ecuador, students move to Mendoza, Argentina where they enroll in the equivalent of four credits at the National University of Cuyo.
+The academic program in Mendoza further cultivates students' linguistic abilities and understanding of Argentine history and culture while enabling them to enroll directly in the equivalent of two credits at the university.